hollypartridge/Online-Curated-GA-Project-4-FE/README.md

 ![Featured Products](/assets/home2.png)

 #### Shop Page
 I created the shop page filter by using an `onClick` event listener and stored the `e.target.innerText`.
-I then filtered through the data, that was stored in the `products` variable during my `getData` function, to return products that `type` value matched the `e.target.innerText`.
+I then filtered through the data that was stored in the `products` variable during my `getData` function to return products that `type` value matched the `e.target.innerText`.
 To display these I mapped through `filteredClothing` in the return.

 ```js
 const filteredClothing = products.filter(product => {